 The number of tenure-track jobs available has been falling sharply over the past 50 years.
 According to the American Association of University Professors (2018), 73% of faculty positions are currently non-tenure track positions.
-It’s competitive out there, so how can you stick out if you seek tenure?
+It’s competitive out there, so it is important to take measures that make you stick out if you seek tenure.

 Conferences: Be active at high prestige conference for your field if possible.
 Use the regional conferences to build toward the major conferences and then include these speaking engagements on your CV.